Pain after injections for nail surgery

 Post-treatment sequela

 I asked her to restrict her running to give the area a chance to settle and discussed her case with a consultant colleague.
-It was agreed to desensitise the area, 2-3 times per day by deep massage around the injection site with standard skin cream.
-The mechanical massage could be supplemented with an anti-inflammatory gel when it became sore, instead of paracetamol if possible.
-Products such as Ibuleve, Voltarol or Feldene were available to the patient as OTC/Pharmacy sales.
-The patient was reassured to hear that although unusual this was not abnormal.
-Because this was not an expected outcome it had not been highlighted before the surgery commenced.
-Within two weeks the patient reported no more discomfort overnight and a complete resolution of the situation.
+It was agreed to desensitise the area 2-3 times daily by deep massage around the injection site with standard skin cream.
+If possible, the mechanical massage could be supplemented with an anti-inflammatory gel when it became sore instead of paracetamol.
+Products such as Ibuleve, Voltarol or Feldene were available to the patient through OTC/pharmacy sales.
+The patient was reassured to hear that although unusual, this was not abnormal.
+Because this was not an expected outcome, it had not been highlighted before the surgery commenced.
+Within two weeks, the patient reported no more discomfort overnight and a complete resolution to the situation.
 She is again training for her marathon.

 Reflection